-- Offered mentoring. - Will seek external support from the Local Authority and/or local partnership structures working to prevent extremism. - ♣ Take advise through the Channel process and liaise with Sussex police (prevent@sussex.pnn.police.uk)
+- Offered mentoring. - Will seek external support from the Local Authority and/or local partnership structures working to prevent extremism.

 Serious concerns should follow safeguarding procedure.
 This includes reporting to the manager/safeguarding officer in the first instance within 24 hours.
 Concerns will be passed to the host authority MASH team, placing social worker and their safeguarding team.
 It should also be reported to the Police through 101.